Turkinass/IKEA-Clone/README.md

 ## :bookmark_tabs: About The Project
-This project was made as a part of SWE 363 (Web Engineering and Development) course
+This project was made as a part of SWE 363 (Web Engineering and Development) course in which we were asked to develop a fully working website using HTML/CSS and Javascript along with the backend.

 ## :computer: Team
-The project was made by Turki Alsaedi (me), Mohannad Bawazeer [@Mohannadbawazer](https://www.github.com/Mohannadbawazer) and Ziyad Alwaghdani
+The project was made by Turki Alsaedi (me), Mohannad Bawazeer and Ziyad Alwaghdani [@zalwagdani](https://www.github.com/zalwagdani)